xNORAGAMIx/GREEN-CAMPUS/Readme.md

 2. git add . or git add filenames(you worked on)
 3. git commit -m "Commit message"
 4. git push origin main

+P.S - Download any dependencies you need, I have just added the basic ones.